Guidelines for Students with Third-Party Sponsorships

 - Third-Party Sponsors agree to abide by the Family Educational Rights and Privacy Act of 1974 (FERPA), and not disclose student information to others without the express written approval of the student.

-- If the Sponsor’s authorization form and letter are not received prior to the tuition due date, the student is responsible for payment of tuition and any late payment fees.
+- If the Sponsor’s authorization letter is not received prior to the tuition due date, the student is responsible for payment of tuition and any late payment fees.

 - UC San Diego's third-party billing statement will provide the student’s name, PIN number, breakdown of charges by fee type, dollar amount and an invoice number.
 Unfortunately, UC San Diego cannot modify its standard invoicing.